replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 After the pod has been restarted direct your browser to `http://<ip>:8800` and run through the upload process as described above.

-It's best to complete this process as soon as possible to avoid anyone from nefariously uploading a TLS certificate.
+It's best to complete this process as soon as possible to avoid anyone from nefariously uploading TLS certificates.
 After this process has completed, the vulnerability will be closed, and uploading new TLS will be disallowed again.
 In order to upload new TLS certs you must repeat the steps above.
 <br><br><br>